dnfy502/traffic_analysis/fakeREADME.md

    - **Coordinate Calculation:** Real-world x and y coordinates are computed using homogenization formulas based on the depth data.

 4. **Data Storage and Utilization:**
-   - All extracted data (3D coordinates, object counts, etc.) are stored in the MongoDB collection `bingus bongus`.
+   - All extracted data (3D coordinates, object counts, etc.) are stored in the MongoDB collection `bingus bongus` on Atlas.
    - **Traffic Analysis Module:** Utilizes stored data to calculate metrics like average vehicle counts and inter-vehicle distances.
    - **3D Simulation Module:** Uses real-world coordinates to accurately recreate the scene in Gazebo, aiding in realistic virtual simulations for self-driving model training.

----

-## Data Management

-The project uses a live MongoDB server to store all processed data, ensuring efficient and real-time access for both analytical and simulation purposes.
-The MongoDB collection is humorously named **`bingus bongus`**, reflecting the project’s playful yet innovative spirit.

 ---